COVID-19 is still here, so we need to do all we can to protect ourselves, our loved ones, children, and those who are vulnerable.

-It doesn’t matter where you get your vaccine – they’re all exactly the same – just that you get one.
+Flu vaccinations are available at your doctor’s office, your local hospital, and most drug stores.
 Insurance usually covers the cost, and if you don’t have coverage, low-cost or free flu vaccines are often available.

-Millions of people get flu every year.
-As a result, hundreds of thousands are hospitalized, and thousands die from flu-related causes.
-An annual flu shot is the best way to protect against flu and avoid long nights in the emergency room.
+The flu is a potentially serious virus that can lead to grave illness — and sometimes even death.
+Of the millions of people who get the flu every year, hundreds of thousands are hospitalized, and thousands die.
+An annual flu shot is the best way to protect against the flu and avoid long nights in the emergency room.

 IN THE NEWS

 It’s flu shot time.
 Here’s how and why to get one

 (LA Times) The majority of eligible Californians have received a COVID shot.
 But the vaccine fun isn’t over yet.
 That’s right: It’s time to get your flu shot.

 (Patch.com) The number of local influenza cases continues to climb, San Diego County health officials said Wednesday, prompting another reminder to get vaccinated for the illness.

 (Fontana Herald News) Getting your flu shot this year will be more important than ever, health experts advise, because of the coronavirus pandemic.